How I help you Live LIGHT

 Live LIGHT Community – a private social networking site for Lighterati – those who have been called to freedom and use their freedom to serve others in love.

-Live LIGHT Journey Coaching One-on-one coaching that meets you where you are and walks with you to how you want to Live LIGHT.
+Live LIGHT Personal Coaching One-on-one coaching that meets you where you are and walks with you to how you want to Live LIGHT.
+With 3 packages to choose from – Live LIGHT Rhythm PLUS Package, Live LIGHT Journey Package, Live LIGHT Summit Package

 Live LIGHT Academy – Courses to help you live out of your God-created identity